 PART OF WYMONDHAM COLLEGE CAMPUS ‘SOLD’ IN STUDENT AUCTION

-Three parcels of property at Wymondham College have been auctioned off by Year 9 students – as part of a programme of activity designed to develop their teamwork and leadership skills.
-The one day workshop, devised and delivered by seven senior surveyors, estate agents and property professionals from Norfolk-based property firm Arnolds Keys, saw 18 Year 9 students evaluate, market and ‘sell off’ parts of the college campus in a realistic exercise designed to mirror the residential, commercial and agricultural property business.
+Building teamwork and leadership skills were all in a day’s work for a group of Year 8 students at Wymondham College as they held a property auction to ‘sell off’ part of the school.
+Seven senior surveyors, estate agents and marketers from local property firm Arnolds Keys devised the one day workshop, which saw the students evaluate, market and ‘sell off’ parts of the college campus in a realistic exercise designed to mirror the residential, commercial and agricultural property business.

-As the school’s Enterprise Adviser, Jan Hÿtch is working with staff at the school to advise on their employer engagement strategy, and helping the school build a better network of business contacts.
-This is the second year that the college and Arnolds Keys have worked together to deliver such a workshop.
+As the school’s enterprise adviser, Jan Hÿtch is working with staff at the school to advise on their employer engagement strategy, and helping the school build a better network of business contacts.

 Share this story